revng/pagebuster/userland/c/README.md

 For more information, please refer to our [blogpost](https://rev.ng/blog/dump/post.html).

 **Note**: This is a proof-of-concept of the real PageBuster.
 Its utility was only to warm up with the hook/dump logic.
-It's main limitation is that it will catch only library calls performed by the target process itself, and **not** the ones by the kernel nor the loader.
+Main limitation: it will catch only library calls performed by the target process itself, and _not_ the ones by the kernel nor the loader.

 Installation
 ------------